Hilary Weston Writers' Trust Prize for Nonfiction Gala

 Shortlist Announcement - September 17, 2014

 J.B.
 MacKinnon, Priscila Uppal, Andrew Steinmetz, Hon.
-Hilary Weston, Graeme Smith, Mary Osborne, and Thomas King.
+Hilary Weston, Graeme Smith, Mary Osborne, and Thomas King pose at the 2013 event.
 Photo by Tom Sandler

-The 2013 Hilary Weston Writers' Trust Prize for Nonfiction was awarded in Toronto’s Art Gallery of Ontario at a salon-style gathering of more than 200 members of the literary, philanthropic, and visual arts communities.
-Graeme Smith, author of The Dogs Are Eating Them Now: Our War in Afghanistan, won the $60,000 prize for his thought-provoking account of his time as a journalist covering the violent conflict.
+The 2014 Hilary Weston Writers' Trust Prize for Nonfiction will be awarded at Toronto’s Art Gallery of Ontario on October 14 at a gathering of members of the literary, philanthropic, and visual arts communities.
 The prize is the richest annual literary award for a book of nonfiction published in Canada.

 About the Prize